-- Primary damage-racking moves: forward tilt, down tilt, and side special.
-Bowser’s forward tilt and down tilt are both strong and come out quick.
-While Bowser’s tilts are useful, Flying Slam should be your go-to attack.
-Flying Slam is arguably the greatest move in the amiibo metagame, and its use is absolutely essential to Bowser’s success.
+- Neutral options: forward tilt, down tilt, and Flying Slam.
+Bowser’s forward and down tilt attacks are both strong and come out quick.
+As useful as they may be, Flying Slam should be your go-to.
+It’s arguably the single greatest move in the amiibo metagame, and its use is absolutely crucial to Bowser’s success.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.

 Thank you so much for reading!
 Although the guide may be coming to an end, your training most certainly isn’t: there’s always a way to make an amiibo stronger, and yours is no exception.
 If you need additional help, check out the Amiibo Mechanics & Metagame Guide.
 If you want to ask specific questions, you can also stop by our Discord server.

 If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are more posts here that you might like.
 Amiibo Training Analysis analyzes a specific aspect of the metagame in great detail.
 Meanwhile, the official amiibo tier list ranks each amiibo’s potential.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head back to the master list of guides for even more amiibo training methods!